Revenue vs Earnings: What Every Small Business Needs to Know

 Let’s get started.

-Revenue vs Earnings
+Revenue vs Earnings: Definition

-“Revenue” is all of the money that comes into a company from the sale of goods before deducting expenses.
 Let’s say you’re a boutique owner.
 Your store’s revenue is all of your profits from apparel and accessory sales.

-Some refer to it as operating revenue; this is different from non-operating revenue – revenue that isn’t made from your primary business.
+Some refer to it as operating revenue; this is different from non-operating revenue–revenue that isn’t made from your primary business.
 Non-operating revenue can come from donations, lawsuit settlements, interest, investments, etc.

 So, what’s the difference between revenue and earnings?
 An understanding of how each of them is calculated should help to clear that up.